mpapouts68/PoliticalCompass/replit.md

-# ΤιΨηφίζω - Political Survey Application
+# Ιδεολόγος - Political Survey Application

 ## Overview

 This is a full-stack political survey application built with React, Express, and PostgreSQL.
 The application allows users to take political surveys of varying lengths and receive results showing their alignment with different Greek political parties.
-The app is called "ΤιΨηφίζω" (What Do I Vote) and features auto-advancing questions for better user experience.
+The app is called "Ιδεολόγος" and features auto-advancing questions for better user experience with real-time election-style analytics.

 ## User Preferences